 Essential: building materials and tools.
 Inspiring pictures of cardboard launchers.
 Paper for planning.
-Robotic or electronic kits.

-Skill Goals (Blue)

-(S1) Trial and error / Deal with failure

-(S2) Working in group

-(S3) Asking for help

-(S4) Optional: communication
+Goals: Skill Goals (Blue) (S1) Trial and error / Deal with failure (S2) Working in group (S3) Asking for help (S4) Optional: communication

-(C1) Strengths and weaknesses of different materials
+Content Goals (Green) (C1) Strengths and weaknesses of different materials

 Goals Activities Duration S1, S2 S3, C1 Let's build!
-Each group build its Pinball machine in stages with a lot of try and error.
+Each group build its object in stages with a lot of try and error.
 Be sure the teams test each stage as they go.
+45'

 The first stage consists in designing the launcher.
 Participants can use rubber bands or craft a lever to send the ball up the ramp into the main area of the game.
 If they need to sketch the mechanism, give them paper and let their creativity lead the design.
 If they are stuck, try to stimulate them by asking what they have in mind and showing some inspiring pictures.
 There are a lot of ways to build a launcher, educator's role is to let the kids know that there's no only one way possible.

 While testing the launcher with a marble, participants will notice that it's necessary to build a path/ramp to lead the ball to the top and to add a curve at the top of the launch ramp to direct the marble to the obstacles.
-If you have robotic kits they can use motors to build the launcher or the flippers.
-Depending on their knowledge you can help with the coding providing ready-made scripts or let them experiment with motors.
-1h30'